-Depending on your medical history, you may need to see a specialist such as a cardiologist or pulmonologist before surgery.
+Depending on your medical history, you may need to see a specialist such as a cardiologist (a heart doctor) or a pulmonologist (a lung doctor) before surgery.
 We will inform you if this is required.
 Some specialists will require an updated office visit with them if you have not been evaluated recently.